Altitude365/AltitudeLights/README.md

 ##### Linux subsystem
 If you are a Windows 10 user like me follow this guide to run the code on "Windows Subsystem for Linux" (WSL).
-If know what you are doing or if you are a linux user, just clone the code and get going.
+If know what you are doing or if you are a linux user, just clone the code and skip the WSL steps.
 ```Powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```